Smart360/legal/CookieStatement.md

 Cookie Statement for Smart360
 =============================

-We detail below the cookies used our Website.
+We detail below the cookies used on this website.

 As a general principal we do not use any cookies that collect information to serve you interest-based ads.